BlackRookSoftware/Base/README.md

 End users are encouraged to pick and choose, mix and match.

+### Why?

+A lot of "commons" libraries are bulky and they can become a big dependency if all of it is included.
+In encouraging users to copy what they want piece-by-piece (and having a license that does not necessarily prohibit it), this not only eliminates the size problem, but reduces the overhead of using a larger library.

 ### Library

 Contained in this release is a series of classes that should be used for common functions.
 The javadocs contain basic outlines of each package's contents.

 ### Compiling with Ant